CogSciUOS/asparagus/report/chapter_3_todo.md

 > ## 3&ensp;Preparing the dataset
 > &ensp;&ensp;&ensp; Different preprocessing steps of the data and deciding how the data should/will look like.
-> &ensp;&ensp;&ensp; The label app is introduced and the process of manually labeling a part of the data, with a
+> &ensp;&ensp;&ensp; The label app is introduced and the process of manually labelling a part of the data, with a
 > &ensp;&ensp;&ensp; description of the criteria.
 Finally, the dataset is introduced.
 >
 > &ensp; **Preprocessing steps**